JetBrains/amper/docs/Documentation.md

 }
 ```

-The Amper engine would be able to quickly discover DSL schema for `setting:my-source-processor:` when evaluatig the project structure.
+The Amper engine would be able to quickly discover the DSL schema for `setting:my-source-processor:` when evaluatig the project structure.
 And also compiler and execute arbitrary login defined in Kotlin file.

 ## Gradle-based projects